wpmetabox/docs/_docs/fields/user.md

 ),
 ```

-The code below shows pages in a checkbox tree format:
+The code below shows users in a radio list format:

 ```php
 array(